-Fig. 10 shows the frequency of occurrence distribution for water vapor for precipitating points at different values of SST (those with sufficient counts above criticality).
-The Gaussian core near the critical region and exponential tail above criticality noted in Fig. 6 are very reproducible.
-The distribution at low w varies greatly, especially at low SST (where any rain is unlikely to be deep convective), consistent with the expectation that other behavior governs regions far from criticality.
-The exponential decay slope Λ is typically close to the reference value from Fig. 6b for T=270 K in the eastern Pacific, averaged over all SST.
+Fig. 9 shows the frequency of occurrence distribution for water vapor for precipitating points at different values of SST (those with sufficient counts above criticality).
+The Gaussian core near the critical region and exponential tail above criticality noted in Fig. 5 are very reproducible.
+The distribution at low w varies greatly, especially at low SST

+(where any rain is unlikely to be deep convective), consistent with the expectation that other behavior governs regions far from criticality.
+The exponential decay slope Λ is typically close to the reference value from Fig. 5b for \hat{T} =270 K in the Eastern Pacific, averaged over all SST.
 The slope exhibits slight differences between the lowest and highest SST values.
-The range is typified by the fits for SST = 27C and 31C in Fig. 10b; these differ by only $\pm 9\%$ from the reference value.
-In the Shraiman and Siggia (1994) example, such differences could be produced by changes in the mean Lyapunov exponent, or the velocity scale or length scale used to non-dimensionalize it, so some variation from region to region might be expected.
-The slightly steeper slope at high SST may be consistent with smaller SST gradients that typify these regions-horizontal advection is less likely to bring in high water vapor values.
-However, given the large range of large-scale climatological conditions spanned by these SST values in Eastern and Western Pacific, the small range of variation in the slope of the exponential tail is remarkable.
+The range is typified by the fits for SST= 27 C and 31 C in Fig. 9b; these differ by only $\pm 9\%$ from the reference value.
+Given the large range of largescale climatological conditions spanned by these SST values in Eastern and Western Pacific, the small range of variation in the slope of the exponential tail is remarkable.
+It is potentially consistent with production of the long tails by advection across the vertical gradient (maintained by saturation) as discussed in section 4a, or at least of a process that does not depend on the substantial differences in horizontal gradients and other large-scale flow conditions among these basins.
 Furthermore, the steep drop of the Gaussian core lines up with the critical value in all cases.
-Thus while below criticality the system can produce a range of behavior-notably spending a larger fraction of the time nonprecipitating for lower SST (Fig. 9)-near and above criticality the behavior is highly constrained by the interaction with convection.
+Thus while below criticality the system can produce a range of behavior-notably spending a larger fraction of the time nonprecipitating for lower SST (Fig. 8)-near and above criticality the behavior is highly constrained by the interaction with convection.

 Overall, these results produce a surprisingly clear partition between the role of tropospheric temperature and column water vapor and the role of SST.
-While the critical value depends on both w and \hat{T} , the role of the SST is almost entirely in the forcing of the system, affecting the frequency of occurrence of sufficiently high water vapor to
+While the critical value depends on both w and \hat{T} , the role of the SST is almost entirely in the forcing of the system, affecting the frequency of occurrence of sufficiently high water vapor to precipitate.